wangrl2016/machine_learning/python/README.md

 ## [The Python Tutorial](https://docs.python.org/3/tutorial/index.html)

 This tutorial does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
-Instead, it introduces many of Python's most noteworthly features, and will give you a good idea of the language's flavor and style.
+Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.

 | Chapter | Code                   | Code                | Code            | code                |